 Pepper, freshly ground

-Preheat the oven to 375 degrees.
-Line a baking pan with foil and brush lightly with olive oil.
+- Preheat oven to 375 degrees.
+Cover a baking pan with foil.